Parvovirus B19: Virology

 The nucleotide substitution rate for total coding DNA has been estimated to be 1.03 (0.6-1.27) x 10−4 substitutions/site/year.
 This rate is similar to that of other single-stranded DNA viruses.
 VP2 codons were found to be under purifying selection.
 In contrast VP1 codons in the unique part of the gene were found to be under diversifying selection.
 This diversifying selection is consistent with persistent infection as this part of the VP1 protein contains epitopes recognised by the immune system.

 Like other nonenveloped DNA viruses, pathogenicity of parvovirus B19 involves binding to host cell receptors, internalization, translocation of the genome to the host nucleus, DNA replication, RNA transcription, assembly of capsids and packaging of the genome, and finally cell lysis with release of the mature virions.
 In humans the P antigen (also known as globoside) is the cellular receptor for parvovirus B19 virus that causes erythema infectiosum (fifth disease) in children.
 This infection is sometimes complicated by severe aplastic anemia caused by lysis of early erythroid precursors.

+Studies of Parvovirus B19 (B19V) have provided insights into its persistence and integration within human tissues.
+Analyses revealed that B19V primarily resides in endothelial cells, monocytes, and B cells, with few documented integration events in vivo.
+Although B19V DNA integration has been observed in vitro, its low prevalence in sampled tissues suggests that alternative mechanisms may contribute to lifelong persistence.
+In one case involving pulmonary carcinoma, a B19V integration junction was found in the colon, indicating possible interactions with host genomic elements.

 Evolution

 The most recent common ancestor of the extant strains has been dated to about 12,600 years ago.
-Three genotypes—1, 2 and 3 -- are recognised.
+Three genotypes—1, 2 and 3—are recognised.
 A recombination between types 1 and 3 gave rise to genotype 2 between 5,000 and 6,800 years ago.

 Transmission

-The virus is primarily spread by infected respiratory droplets; blood-borne transmission, however, has been reported.
+The virus is primarily spread by infected respiratory droplets; however, blood-borne transmission has also been reported.
 The secondary attack risk for exposed household persons is about 50%, and about half of that for classroom contacts.
+Transmission can happen from a mother that has B19V infection during pregnancy.
+The baby can get infected by bloodstream and therefore develop a severe anemia.